Want to know how to monitor employee internet usage?

 What’s Time Doctor?

-Time Doctor is a powerful time tracking and internet monitoring software that’s used by large corporations like Apple and Verizon and small businesses like Firehouse Subs.
+Time Doctor is a workforce analytics software that’s used by large corporations and small businesses.
 The tool lets you easily monitor your staff’s activities and track their productivity during work hours.
 With a powerful desktop and mobile app, Time Doctor can help your team stay productive all the time!

 However, unlike other monitoring methods, both employers and employees love using Time Doctor.